Idi Amin: Early childhood and family

-Boyhood and education
+Childhood and education

 While living with his mother's relatives, Amin reportedly worked as a goat farmer from ages eight to ten.
 In 1938, he moved to the home of Sheikh Ahmed Hussein in the nearby town of Semuto and began memorizing the Quran through recitation until he was 12.
 In 1940, Amin moved to Bombo and lived with his maternal uncle, Yusuf Tanaboo.
-He attempted to register for primary school but was rejected, this was reportedly due to Amin's paternal Nubian heritage.
+He attempted to register for primary school but was rejected, reportedly owing to his paternal Nubian heritage.

-The same year, Amin was injured while participating in Nubian riots against discrimination at Makerere University in Wandegeya.
-He was enrolled in the Garaya madrasa in Bombo and continued memorizing the Quran under Mohammed Al Rajab until 1944, and reportedly won honours in recitation in 1943.
-Amin was conscripted by the colonial army alongside fifteen other students before being discharged for being underage.
+The same year Amin was injured while participating in Nubian riots against discrimination at Makerere University in Wandegeya.
+He was enrolled in the Garaya madrasa in Bombo, continued memorizing the Quran under Mohammed Al Rajab until 1944 and reportedly won honours in recitation in 1943.
+Amin was conscripted into the colonial army alongside fifteen other students before being discharged for being under age.

-In 1945, he moved to the Kiyindi Parish in Bwaise Parish and worked different odd jobs, including a stint as a doorman and concierge assistant at the Grand Imperial Hotel in Kampala.
+In 1945 he moved to the Kiyindi Parish in Bwaise Parish and worked different odd jobs, including a stint as a doorman and concierge assistant at the Grand Imperial Hotel in Kampala.

 King's African Rifles

-Amin joined the King's African Rifles (KAR) in 1946 as an assistant cook, while at the same time receiving military training until 1947.
+Amin joined the King's African Rifles in 1946 as an assistant cook, while at the same time receiving military training until 1947.
 In later life he falsely claimed to have served in the Burma Campaign of World War II.
-He was transferred to Kenya for infantry service as a private in 1947, and served in the 21st KAR infantry battalion in Gilgil, Kenya Colony until 1949.
+He was transferred to Kenya for infantry service as a private in 1947, and served in the 21st King's African Rifles infantry battalion in Gilgil, Kenya Colony until 1949.
 That year, his unit was deployed to northern Kenya to fight against Somali rebels.

+In 1951, while Amin was in a camp at Nanyuki, his platoon commander Peter Garwood tasked him with ridding the camp of sex workers.
+Amin set out to do this with a pick-axe handle, using it to beat both soldiers and sex workers.

-In 1952, his brigade was deployed against the Mau Mau rebels in Kenya.
+In 1952, Amin's brigade was deployed against the Mau Mau rebels in Kenya.
 He was promoted to corporal the same year, then to sergeant in 1953.

-In 1959, Amin was made Effendi Class 2 (Warrant Officer), the highest possible rank for a black soldier in the KAR.
+In 1959, Amin was made Effendi Class 2 (Warrant Officer), the highest possible rank for a black soldier in the King's African Rifles.
 Amin returned to Uganda the same year and received a short-service commission as a lieutenant on 15 July 1961, becoming one of the first two Ugandans to become commissioned officers.
 He was assigned to quell the cattle rustling between Uganda's Karamojong and Kenya's Turkana nomads.
-According to researcher Holger Bernt Hansen, Amin's outlook, behavior and strategies of communication were strongly influenced by his experiences in the colonial military.
+According to researcher Holger Bernt Hansen, Amin's outlook, behaviour and strategies of communication were strongly influenced by his experiences in the colonial military.
 This included his direct and hands-on leadership style which would eventually contribute to his popularity among certain parts of Ugandan society.